DevShashankSharma/Developer/README.md

 # Developer
 Welcome to my platform
-Here you will get source code of your problem
+Here you will get source code